JxTang-bioinformatics/CaMelia/README.md

 ![image](https://github.com/JxTang-bioinformatics/CaMelia/blob/master/image/run_steps.png)
 <p align="center">
-The pipline of the typical CaMelia analysis.
+The pipline of the typical CaMelia analysis
 </p>

 **1)** Store the raw data from cells of the same cell type or bulk data of this cell type into a file (File naming style: "xxx_cell-type.txt", like "GSE65364_mESC.txt") with the following columns: